-As of December 31, 2020, we had federal and state net operating loss carryforwards of \$214.0 million and \$201.6 million, respectively, and federal and state research and development tax credit carryforwards of approximately \$3.7 million and \$0.7 million, respectively.
-If not utilized, the net operating loss carryforwards and research and development credits will generally expire at various dates through 2038 (other than federal net operating loss carryforwards generated in taxable years ending after December 31, 2017, which are not subject to expiration and generally may not be carried back to prior taxable years except that net operating losses generated in 2018, 2019 and 2020 may be carried back five taxable years).
+As of December 31, 2021 and 2020, we had federal and state net operating loss carryforwards of \$313.0 million and \$214.0 million, respectively, and federal research and development tax credit carryforwards of approximately \$6.2 million and \$3.7 million, respectively.
+If not utilized, the net operating loss carryforwards and research and development credits will generally expire at various dates through 2038 (other than federal net operating loss carryforwards generated in taxable years beginning after December 31, 2017, which are not subject to expiration and generally may not be carried back to prior taxable years except that net operating losses generated in 2018, 2019 and 2020 may be carried back five taxable years).
 These net operating loss and tax credit carryforwards could expire unused and be unavailable to offset future income tax liabilities.
 In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50 percentage point change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
 We may have experienced ownership changes in the past.
 We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
-If an ownership change occurred or occurs and our ability to use our historical net operating loss and tax credit carryforwards is materially limited, or if our research and development carryforwards are adjusted, it would harm our future operating results by effectively increasing our future tax obligations.
+If an ownership change occurred or occurs and our ability to use our historical net operating loss and tax credit carryforwards is materially limited, or if our research and development carryforwards are adjusted, it would harm our future operating losses arising in taxable years beginning after December 31, 2020, deductions for federal net operating losses arising in taxable years beginning after December 31, 2020, deductions for federal net operating losses arising in taxable y